PlanetTeamSpeakk/DevLogin/README.md

 1. Add either the `--msa` or `--msa-nostore` program argument to your run configuration and launch the configuration.
 Use `--msa-nostore` to prevent DevLogin from storing your refresh token which can be used indefinitely (I think, it doesn't seem to have an expiry) to get new Minecraft tokens.
 2. In a moment, you should see a dialog asking you to fill in a code on a website.
 Follow these instructions.
 3. The dialog should disappear and Minecraft should start a moment later, logged in on your Minecraft account.
+This dialog can be disabled, however, by passing the `--msa-no-dialog` program argument.
+In this case the code is printed to the console which may be desired if you have issues with the dialog.
 4. That's it, if the Minecraft token expires, a new one will be obtained using the refresh token unless `--msa-nostore` was passed instead of `--msa` in which case you'll have to redo this procedure.

 ### Mimicking